boscoybarra/Algorithms-Math-Problem-Solving/README.md

 ### Todos

  - Add the option to include collaborations.
- - Improve Swift sintax for the hints and solutions.
+ - Improve Swift syntax for the hints and solutions.

 ### License

-Exercises are from www.pramp.com
+Exercises are from www.Pramp.com
+JavaScript exercises are from www.Udacity.com

 MIT License